TheOnlyZac/sly1/docs/STYLEGUIDE.md

 /**
  * @brief A brief summary of the function.
  *
- * A longer summary of the function that goes into more detail
+ * @details A longer summary of the function that goes into more detail
  * if you feel it is necessary.
  *
  * @param param1 Description of the first parameter